volks73/germ/README.md

-# simple-cast-gen: An application to generate [asciinema] cast files without recording
+# asciicast-gen: An application to generate [asciinema] cast files without recording

-This is a Command Line Interface (CLI) application for creating [asciinema] [cast files] without using asciinema's record functionality.
+This is a command line application for generating [asciinema] [cast files], a.k.a. asciicast files, without using asciinema's record functionality.
 This is heavily inpsired by the [TermSheets] web application, which creates animated terminal presentations from a simple JSON schema.
 According to the TermSheets's creator:

 >...Other solutions usually involve recording a live screen.
 I wanted a way to simply provide a payload of instructions so I didn't have to rehearse my typing and wait for network output...

-The [asciinema] application is one of these "Other solutions".
+The asciinema application is one of these "Other solutions".
 Similiarly, I wanted to generate terminal animations without rehearsing, and really appreciated the payload-based implementation.
-However, I still wanted to create the animations from within the terminal and still be able to easily share "recordings".
+However, I still wanted to create the animations from within the terminal and be able to easily share asciicasts through the [asciinema.org] website.
 Additional inspiration is taken from the [Termynal] project as well, which was put to excellent use by the [Typer] team for their documentation, but the output for Termynal is not embedable in GitHub README files.

-This is all possible because of the excellent documentation, support, and openness of all of the projects mentions so far.
+This is all possible because of the excellent documentation, support, and openness of all of the mentioned projects.
 Thank you!

 [![Crates.io](https://img.shields.io/crates/v/simple-cast-gen.svg)](https://crates.io/crates/cargo-wix)
 [![GitHub release](https://img.shields.io/github/release/volks73/simple-cast-gen.svg)](https://github.com/volks73/simple-cast-gen/releases)